odrevet/edict_database/README.md

 Will download dictionary files into the `data` directory.

-The doctype `<!DOCTYPE kanjidic2 [ to ]>` of kanjidic2.xml cannot be parsed to generate SQL and must be remove before calling create_sql.sh.
+The doctype `<!DOCTYPE kanjidic2 [ ... >` of kanjidic2.xml cannot be parsed to generate SQL and must be remove before calling create_sql.sh.

 ## 2. Create sql